Our Foundation: The IB Programme

 Their safety, well-being, and learning are the focal points around which we make decisions.
 We have developed a rich, responsive curriculum to engage children and a unique facility for learning to take place.
 Most importantly, we have created a nurturing, caring community to welcome your children.

 Our Lower Primary School section comprises three classes of three and four year-olds and two kindergarten classes for the five-six year olds.
-They follow an authorised and evaluated version of the IB Primary Years Program.
+They follow an authorised and evaluated version of the IB Primary Years Programme.

 Our programme aims to: